Planning Your Day in San José

 Luckily, San José's downtown historic core is relatively compact.
 You'll find most of the city's museums, parks, markets, churches, and other historical sites all within walking distance from one another.
 For example, strolling from the Pre-Columbian Gold Museum and past the Museo de Jade to the National Museum of Costa Rica requires less than 10 minutes of your time!
 Other nearby and walkable sites include the Museo de la Democracia, the MADC contemporary art museum, the National Theater, San José Central Market, and the Municipal Craft Market.

 Below you'll find kimkim's suggestion for 24 hours in San José.
 Of course, you can use this as a general guideline and cater the day to your interests, but make time for delicious local food, mingling with the locals, and learning about the city's (and country's) history.

 8:00 am: Start with a Traditional Breakfast

-Many of the best hotels in San José include complimentary breakfast in the room rate, or you can venture outside your accommodation to a nearby restaurant or café.
-Regardless of where you choose to fuel yourself for the day, consider joining the locals with a traditional Costa Rican breakfast, Gallo Pinto.
+Many of the best hotels in San José include complimentary breakfast at the room rate, or you can venture outside your accommodation to a nearby restaurant or café.
+Regardless of where you choose to fuel yourself for the day, consider joining the locals with a traditional Costa Rican breakfast, gallo pinto.
 This hearty and beloved dish includes a mix of rice and black beans, scrambled eggs, fried plantains, and sour cream.
 Pair your meal with fresh tortillas or bread and, of course, a cup of coffee or fruit juice.

 9:30 am: Head to the Museums